Skip to main content

 • Donors can also name their DAF as the beneficiary of the contract and retain ownership during their lifetime.

-Let’s take a look at how this works.
+Let’s look at how this works.

 Turning Life Insurance into a Charitable Gift

-In 2021, we worked with a donor to turn his life insurance policy into a charitable gift to support the needs of his favorite nonprofit.
+We worked with a donor to turn his life insurance policy into a charitable gift to support the needs of his favorite nonprofit.

 This donor took out the policy years ago when he had his own business.
-Eventually, the business dissolved and he no longer needed the policy.
+Eventually, the business dissolved, and he no longer needed the policy.
 He decided to donate his policy to the nonprofit where he volunteers and serves as treasurer.

 Partnering with Professional Advisors to Donate Future Gifts